rdoteam/cfdocus/docs/DevOps Secret Manager/How to guide/how-to-manage.md

 ## Change a secret's access keys

 1. On senhasegura, in the upper left corner, click Grid Menu, represented by the nine squares, and select DevOps Secret Manager.
-2. In the side menu, select Secret Management > Secrets.
+2. In the side menu, select Secret Management &gt; Secrets.
 3. In the list, identify the secret you want to view and, in the Action column, click on the icon represented by the three vertical dots and select Rotate access keys from the drop-down menu.

 A pop-up window will indicate that rotating the access keys for that secret is underway.
 The process is done automatically.

 ## View a secret's error history

-You can view the error history of a secret by going to Grid Menu > DevOps Secret Manager > Secret Management > Secrets.
+You can view the error history of a secret by going to Grid Menu &gt; DevOps Secret Manager &gt; Secret Management &gt; Secrets.

 To view the error history, select a secret from the list and, in the Action column, click on the icon represented by the three vertical dots and select the View error history option.